 Notifications to interested parties shall clearly articulate that the purpose of the notification is solely to provide interested parties with status information for the subject procurement and the Government is not soliciting feedback or proposals/quotations as a result of the notification.
 Notifications should be reviewed by the assigned legal counsel prior to release.

+(S-92) Early Industry Engagement Notices.

+(1) For service acquisition orders (competitive and non-competitive) issued under DISA Indefinite Delivery Contracts and Blanket Purchase Agreements projected to reach or exceed $50 million in total lifecycle, the contracting officer shall conduct Early Industry Engagement (EIE).
+Contracting Officers are encouraged to conduct EIE at any dollar value when time and circumstances allow.

+(i) Posting: This effort involves posting or disseminating a draft solicitation, Performance Work Statement, Statement of Work, or Statement of Objectives using the EIE Notice Format language in DARS PGI 5805.401(S-92).
+At the discretion of the contracting officer draft evaluation criteria may also be posted.
+The EIE Notice should be posted or alternately disseminated to potential offerors in accordance with the proposed acquisition strategy or at approval of DD Form 2579.

+(ii) Waiver: Posting of the EIE Notice(s) may be waived at one level above the contracting officer when circumstance prevents posting of the EIE Notice e.g., use of alpha contracting methods where direct Government/Contractor collaboration occurs (non-competitive actions), and/or imminent release of the formal solicitation.

 5805.403 Request from Members of Congress

 (S-90) Upon Receipt of a congressional request, the contracting officer shall report the request to their CoCO and HCO immediately, if the request was not received from the HCO.
 The HCO will notify the PSD Front Office for further guidance.